top of page

 On December 21st, the Sun's path will glide along the bottom of the Northern Hemisphere, heralding the solstice of winter.
 The winter solstice brings with it the shortest day of the year and gradually increasing hours of sunshine.
 To say, darker days will slowly shift back to light.

 Beneath the chilly shadow of winter, the world naturally turns inward.
-The impulse of the body is to similarly retreat and turn towards an innner hearth.
+The body also naturally retreats toward an inner hearth.
 Motility in all aspects slows.
-For some, there's also a renewed sense of clarity and vigor - so much to look forward to: Wrapping the year on high, holiday festivities, fresh layers of shimmering snow.
-There's usually dozens of gatherings to attend.
-Sometimes seemingly antithetical to a less supple body waking amid overcast, chilly mornings.
-Or a body fatigued from a day of work, mustering the energy to head into the darkness - at 5pm.
-With less sunlight, some people experience increased sadness, restlessness and anxiety.
-This is not uncommon, and, balancing polarities of light and dark is what this season is all about.
-Take the time to enjoy activities with those you love, and also make time for quiet reflection and to restore.
+For some, there's a renewed sense of clarity and vigor - so much to look forward to: holiday gatherings, family, crisp layers of shimmering snow.
+While invigorating for some, cold temps can also seem an affront to less supple bodies waking amid overcast, chilly mornings.
+Or a body fatigued from a long day of work, mustering the energy to head into the darkness (at 5pm) can appear near impossible.
+With less sunlight, some people experience increased sadness, restlessness and anxiety this time of year.
+Seasonal Affective Disorder (SAD) is a type of depression that's not uncommon.
+Within the season of darkness and less light, finding balance is key.
+Take the time to enjoy activities with those you love, and, also make time for quiet rest and restoration.

 To navigate the tricky waters of fear, it's helpful to recognize that the emotion, while convincing, is not factual.
 Fears nearly always stem from or are tethered to earlier beliefs and experiences.
 The beliefs are usually subconscious and arise of their own accord.
 While we are powerless over the emergence of fear - and our first thoughts arising from it, we can become finely attuned to the (often contracting) sensations in our bodies when fear does arise.
-Tightening of certain muscle groups, a shortness or shallowing of breath, a heart beating faster, a sense of being untethered or disassociated.
+Tightening of certain muscle groups, a shortness or shallowing of breath, a heart beating faster, a sense of being stuck, untethered or disassociated are not uncommon.
 With awareness, we can intentionally relax, breathe and interrupt the old holding patterns and invite-in an entirely new felt sense and experience.
 As we learn to slow and release old fears, we cultivate a renewed capacity to choose.
 We learn to choose what we believe, how we feel, and what we want to create.
-It's not an overnight process, but with daily attention, we can transform our lives and remain calm even in the face of major stressors and challenge.
+We grow a new threshold or tolerance to old thoughts, triggers and anxieties.
+It's not an overnight process, but, with daily attention, we can transform our lives and remain calm even in the face of major stressors and challenges.

 In addition to the emotion of Fear, Chinese Medicine associates Winter with the vital root organs of the Kidneys, Adrenal Glands and Urinary Bladder.
 The Ming Dynasty states that “the kidney is the ocean of the human body . . .
 All the essences and fluids of the body's various pathways pour into the kidney.”